AdobeDocs/control-panel.en/help/performance-monitoring/using/database-monitoring.md

 >General recommendation is to avoid having **more than 40 columns** in non out of the box resources.

 ![](assets/database-top10.png)

+>[!NOTE]
+>
+>If a workflow is found to have a large number of table counts or database size, we recommend reviewing the workflow in order to investigate why it is generating so much data.

 The **[!UICONTROL View all]** button allows you to access detailed information on these temporary resources.